garethsb/nmos-cpp-examples/README.md

 ### Conan

-By default this project uses [Conan](https://conan.io) to download the rest of its dependencies.
+This project uses [Conan](https://conan.io) to download the rest of its dependencies.

 1. Install Python 3 if necessary
    Note: The Python scripts directory needs to be added to the `PATH`, so the Conan executable can be found
-2. Run `pip install conan`, on some platforms with Python 2 and Python 3 installed this may need to be `pip3 install conan`
+2. Install or upgrade Conan using `pip install --upgrade conan~=2.0.5`
    Notes:
+   - On some platforms with Python 2 and Python 3 both installed this may need to be `pip3 install --upgrade conan~=2.0.5`
-   - Currently, Conan 1.52.0 or higher is required; version 1.54.0 (latest release at the time) has been tested
+   - Conan 2.0.5 or higher is required; dependencies may require a higher version; version 2.0.17 (latest release at the time) has been tested
+   - Conan 1.X is no longer supported

 ## Build